-As the season’s pass, your home’s exterior takes a beating from the sun, rain, snow, and other elements.
+As the seasons pass, your home’s exterior takes a beating from the sun, rain, snow, and other elements.
 By keeping an eye out for signs of disrepair, you can protect the rest of your property from the same damage.
-Whether you’re picturing asphalt or metal roofing, here are three clear signs you need a new roof.
+Whether you’re picturing asphalt or metal roofing, here are three clear signs you need to replace your roof.

 1. Shingle Damage

 Asphalt shingles, while affordable, won’t last as long as other materials.
 The first sign of deterioration may be granules in your gutters and downspouts—small particles that make up the surface of the shingles.
 Once these start to fall off, the shingles themselves may begin to curl at the edges, crack down the middle, or get blown off by the wind.
-If your roof has started this balding process, it’s time for a replacement.
+If have noticed this balding process, it’s time for a replacement.